JonathanLogan/cfgtar/README.md

   - ipv4lookup hostname: Lookup IP addresses of hostname.
 IPv4 version.
   - ipv6lookup hostname: Lookup IP addresses of hostname.
 IPv6 version.
   - dnsTXT name: Lookupt TXT records for name.

+## Meta generation

+cfgtar supports changing the template delimiter (`-D LLRR`) and the name of embedded schema files (`-S <name>`).

+This allows for generating config templates itself.
+For example, a repository of universal configuration files can have global settings applied (using a distinct -D and -S), and then used as input to apply local/per-machine settings (using the default values for -D and -S).